liliaji/react-nasa/README.md

 # React Nasa

-React application utilizing the NASA API.
+React application utilizing the NASA API. his projects took 15 images from the NASA Picture of the Day API, it was completed with reactor app, reactor router with css styling.